bytecodealliance/wasmtime/cranelift/docs/ir.rst

 Cranelift :term:`IR`.

 Such variables can also be presented to Cranelift as :term:`stack slot`\s.
-Stack slots are accessed with the :inst:`stack_store` and :inst:`stack_load` instructions, and can have their address taken with :inst:`stack_addr`, which supports C-like programming languages where local variables can have their address taken.
+Stack slots are accessed with the `stack_store` and `stack_load` instructions, and can have their address taken with `stack_addr`, which supports C-like programming languages where local variables can have their address taken.

 .. _value-types: